jeroen-3dweb/wp-360viewer/wp-content/plugins/360-jsv/readme.txt

 4. Responsive viewer integrated on a page
 5. WooCommerce front in product gallery with support for photoswipe in lightbox
 6. WooCommerce product admin, add shortcode to show an 360 product view

+== Frequently Asked Questions ==
+= Why am I redirected to your website for creating a shortcode? = Some people find it hard to construct a shortcode by hand, that's why we created a tool te make it more convenient.

+= How does it work with WooCommerce? =
+You need to have images in your gallery and you need the shortcode filled into the product properties.
+Then the viewer will be shown in the product gallery.
+You can also use the shortcode in combination with a Gutenberg lock or Elementor block.
+In that case you must set the block to use the WooCommerce product code for presentation.

+= How does it work with Advanced Custom Fields? =
+In the settings there is an options to define the ACF field what must be used by the Gutenberg block or Elementor block.
+In that case you must set the block to use the ACF code for presentation.
+You can fill the ACF field with the shortcode and it will be used by the block.

+= Can I use global settings? =
+Yes, you can use global settings in the settings page.
+You can also use the shortcode to override the global settings.

 == Changelog ==
 = 1.0 =